 This is the Main Menu screen for the programming mode.
-Press EXIT (F4) repeatedly until "Normal Mode" is seen briefly to exit the programming mode.
+To exit the programming mode, press EXIT (F4) repeatedly until "Normal Mode" is briefly displayed.

-Analog 4-20mA Output
+Analog 4-20mA Outputs

 The following menu allows the scaling of the analog 4-20mA output.
 From the Main Menu, press I/O (F1) to move to the 4-20mA output selection.
 In this screen press 420 (F3) (screen appearance may vary according to options).